maxstoll94/level-display-bot/README.md

 b. **logLevel:** Log level of the bot.

-c. **targetChannelId:** The channel in which the MEEE6 Bot will log the "level up" notifications.
-If you wish to find out the id of the channel, click [here](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)
+c. **targetChannelName:** The name of the channel in which the MEEE6 Bot will log the "level up" notifications.

 d. **displayFormat:** The format in which the level is displayed next to the user. {0} is required and will be replaced by the level.
 Note: This bot will alway append the username before the level display.